Chrisvann1/Collaborative-Storyboarding-Application/README.md

 ## Project Status

 This project is currently in progress.
 Core features for creating storyboards and uploading images are functional.
-The PostgreSQL database schema and Supabase connection are already completed, but the database itself is not included in this repository.
+The PostgreSQL database schema and Supabase connection are mostly completed (everything except for the User table), but the database itself is not included in this repository.

 ---